Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Hit rate safe ~64%, stretch ~19%

-Pros Smooths the bankroll shape, since the stretch leg pays for several safe-leg misses when it hits.
+Pros Smooths the bankroll shape: when the stretch leg lands, it covers several safe-leg misses.
 Plays natively with the Two Bets panel.
-Feels less binary than single-leg play.
+Feels less binary.

 Cons Doubles the effective stake per round, so the minimum bankroll for a realistic session roughly doubles.
-Stretch leg dry streaks of 10+ rounds are routine and should not be read as anomalies.
+Stretch-leg dry streaks of 10+ rounds are routine, not anomalies.

 3